SAGA – The Historical Society Journal

-The Saga journal has long proven itself to be the journal of choice for Icelandic historians.
-It is issued twice a year and publishes peer-reviewed scholarly articles on a range of historical subjects.
+Saga, the Historical Society Journal has long proven itself to be the journal of choice for Icelandic historians.
+It is issued biannually and publishes peer-reviewed scholarly articles on a range of historical subjects.
 In addition, Saga is committed to covering recently published books and articles that relate to Icelandic history or academic research into Icelandic history.
 The subscribers of Saga are also members of the Sögufélag.

 The editors of Saga are assisted by a professional editorial team.